-Listed aboard were—Philip Jacob Konkel 35, Brigita 38, Rosalia 7 & Michal 4.
-The family was sent south to Scroggs Creek on contract work with Brogden & Sons to lay the southern railway through the Taieri.
-Here they had two more children—August (1873-1929) & Frank (1875-1954).
-In Greytown, Philip bought sections 17, 18, 19 & 20 of Block 12 on 11 May 1880.
-The 82’ Freeholders lists Jacob as owning 1 acre to the value of £150 at Greytown.
+Listed aboard were: Philip Jacob Konkel age 35, Brigita 38, Rosalia 7 and Michal 4.
+The family was sent south to Scroggs Creek on contract work with Brogden and Sons to lay the southern railway through the Taieri.
+The family born at Allanton were: August (b.
+1873–d.
+1929) and Frank (b.
+1875–d.
+1954).
+At Allanton, Philip bought sections 17, 18, 19 and 20 of Block twelve on 11 May 1880.
+According to the 1882’ Return of Freeholders, Jacob owned one acre to the value of £150 at Allanton.
 During 1883 the family sold their property to Friederich Teike and moved to Dunedin where they settled in the district of Pine Hill overlooking a grandeur view of the city.
 Here a small number of fellow countrymen where already residing.
 It is believed the family lived in a corrugated iron house in Cromley (Cowan?)
 Road near where the trig station is today.
-Philip, a bushman, sold wood and timber around Dunedin.
-Bridget’s younger sister Anna and husband Antoni Piernicki also left Greytown to reside at Pine Hill.
+Philip worked as a bushman and sold wood and timber all around Dunedin.
+Bridget’s younger sister Anna and husband Antoni Piernicki also left Allanton to reside at Pine Hill.
 Philip was naturalised as a New Zealand citizen on 18 May 1900 and Bridget was naturalised on 14 August 1899.
-Sons, August & Frank provided entertainment for the local district dances playing the fiddle and accordion.
-Philip died on 16 June 1918 aged 81 & Bridget died on 14 December 1925 aged 91.
-Both are buried in the Southern Cemetery, Dunedin.
+It is said that sons, August and Frank, provided the entertainment with the fiddle and accordion for the local district dances.
+Philip died on 16 June 1918 aged 81 and Bridget died on 14 December 1925 aged 91.
+Both are buried in the Southern Cemetery in Dunedin.

-Rosalia Konkel married on 15 September 1886 at St. Joseph’s Cathedral, Dunedin to Adolf Secher (b.1860).
-Family—Martha Magdalene (1887).
-She then married in.1896 to John William Alexander Barrowman.
-Rosalia died on 4 November 1949 aged 84 and is buried at the Southern Cemetery, Dunedin.
+Rosalia Konkel was born at Godziszewo on 24 October 1865.
+She married on 15 September 1886 at St. Joseph’s Cathedral in Dunedin to Adolf Secher (b.1860).
+They soon had a daughter, Martha Magdalene (b.
+1887) born in Dunedin.
+In 1896, Rosalia was then married to John William Alexander Barrowman.
+Rosalia died on 4 November 1949 aged 84 and is buried at the Southern Cemetery in Dunedin.

 Archives New Zealand, Passenger Lists, 1839-1973, FamilySearch.